-While it can’t quite compete with its big brother, the RX 7900 XTX, or the NVIDIA’S ‘Ada Lovelace’ RTX 4080, it does cost less than these two GPUs at MSRP.
-And, ignoring ray tracing and upscaling, it just about pips the cheaper RTX 4070 Ti on the performance front.
+While it can’t quite compete with its big brother, the RX 7900 XTX, or the NVIDIA’S ‘Ada Lovelace’ RTX 4080 (or 4080 Super), it does cost less than these two GPUs at MSRP.
+And, ignoring ray tracing and upscaling, it even outperforms the RTX 4070 Ti Super in a lot of games.

-In other words, while it’s hard to compete with the value of the 7900 XTX, this cheaper AMD Navi 31 GPU is great value for those who want to save an extra $100 and still be able to play all the latest games at 1080p, 1440p, and even 4K resolution.
+In other words, while it’s hard to compete with the value of the 7900 XTX, this cheaper AMD Navi 31 GPU is great value for those who want to save an extra $200 and still be able to play all the latest games at 1080P, 1440P, and even 4K resolution.

 There are several models to choose from, though, and which 7900 XT is the best one for you will depend on your own needs.
 To help you decide, we’ve listed a range of 7900 XT options that are good for different use cases.